MinaAlmasi/CIFAKE-image-classifiers/README.md

 In general, the ```LeNet``` and ```NN``` seem to fit well to the data in comparison to the ```VGG16```that shows signs of overfitting with the training loss continously dropping while validation loss is increasing slightly.
 Although the ```REAL LeNet``` also shows signs of this (with a spike upward in validation loss at the 8th epoch), it is less prominent.

 ### (```E1```)  Evaluation Metrics: F1-score
+The F1 score for all models is shown in the table below.
+For precision and recall metrics, please check the individual metrics.txt files in the ```E1_results``` folder.

 |            |   Airplane |   Automobile |   Bird |   Cat |   Deer |   Dog |   Frog |   Horse |   Ship |   Truck |   Accuracy |   Macro_Avg |   Weighted_Avg |   Epochs |
 |------------|------------|--------------|--------|-------|--------|-------|--------|---------|--------|---------|------------|-------------|----------------|----------|
 | REAL VGG16 |       0.65 |         0.69 |   0.52 |  0.48 |   0.54 |  0.57 |   0.67 |    0.65 |   0.72 |    0.68 |       0.62 |        0.62 |           0.62 |       10 |